ogrotten/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-Sounds like a binary sort.
+Sounds like a binary search: O(log n)

 Let's say that the building is the Empire State in NYC (102 floors) because it's really the only modern skyscraper where you could feasibly **open a window**.
 Let's also say that, we don't know it, but the first floor that the egg will break is 17.